Lawyer Autonomy and You're Not the Boss of Me-ism

 • Poor fiscal hygiene.
 Owners record their time, review and issue invoices, and collect their fees, all on a timely basis.
 They manage client expectations proactively by using matter budgets and proactively communicating scope changes.
 Individual contributors submit incomplete and tardy time sheets, provide incomplete and ambiguous task descriptions that lend themselves to client review, delay the review of pre-bills, send invoices long after the work is done, and when the client inevitably pushes back they discount heavily because they’re rewarded for cash in the door.

 In the face of a game-changing pandemic, on top of the wholesale revolution taking place in the legal marketplace, law firm leaders and partner-owners can’t and shouldn’t be required to afford the luxury of subsidizing the whims of partners who are unable or unwilling to do what’s best for the firm.
 Those who act selfishly are individual contributors — quite possibly highly-compensated individual contributors because what they offer has market value.
-But they have revealed themselves unqualified to be owners of the business.
+But they have revealed themselves as unqualified to be owners of the business.
 Their contribution, while valuable, needs to be managed and rewarded appropriately.

 Inaction is costly.
 Selfish partners dilute profits, alienate clients, impair morale, and hold back the firm competitively.
 Addressing it can be thorny, but the payoff can be meaningful.
 The action plan is simple: